 Figure 3.3.
 Wildland Urban Interface (WUI) for Thurston County and is used by federal agencies, the CWPP steering committee developed a new WUI map for South County, based on the adopted definition.
-The committee hopes that this WUI map will serve as a current and future planning tool for local fire districts, residents, organizations, and other entities with a stake in wildfire safety in South Thurston County.
+The committee hopes that this WUI map will serve as a current and future planning tool for local fire districts, residents, organizations, and other entities with a stake in fire safety in South Thurston County.
 The map should also serve as the foundation for a new WUI map for the entire county moving forward.
 For the purpose of this CWPP, the WUI boundary includes areas that are designated as "Interface" and "Intermix" on the Thurston County WUI map.
+The "Intermix" area is particularly important because communities in intermix areas are at a higher risk of wildfire damage.
+The presence of homes within or near wildland vegetation means that residents are more likely to be affected by wildfires, necessitating better preparedness, evacuation plans, and mitigation strategies (Hanberry, 2020).
+Understanding the importance of the intermix in the WUI helps in developing targeted strategies for wildfire prevention, risk reduction, and community resilience.
+This includes some agricultural and high-risk areas that have the potential of spreading wildfire to human developments (Figure 2.b.2).